Bira/octopus-carnival/_posts/2025-02-17-aarakocra.md

 ## Encounters

 Aarakocra rarely work with other sapients, except maybe for the occasional cooperation with kenku.
-They will however follow or lure large predators who live in their territory towards groups of intruders they want to kill, and then swoop down to deal with the survivors.
+They will however follow or lure dangerous predators who live in their territory towards groups of intruders they want to kill, and then swoop down to deal with the survivors.

-Additionally, their traditional ability to summon air elementals is still here, now as an off-screen ritual instead of something that takes six aarakocra and has to happen mid-fight.
-So it's entirely possible for encounters to include these air elementals or other primal spirits.
+Additionally, their traditional ability to summon elementals is still here, now as an off-screen ritual instead of something that has to happen mid-fight.
+So it's entirely possible for encounters to include elementals or other primal spirits.

-Finally, the vulture-folk have reason to distrust other humanoids.
-Slavers from the city-states like to kidnap their young or even their eggs, which end up in the service of the many despots of Athas as enslaved scouts and soldiers.
+And as with any kind of sapient person in this hellish wasteland, they might be found in the service of the many despots of Athas as enslaved scouts and soldiers.

 ## Final Impressions